Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Stochastically P erturbed H armonic O scillator

-If the random damping is produced by the delta-correlated white noise~\eqref{Eq:wNoise}, then~\eqref{Eq:RDHO} reduces to
+If the random damping is produced by the delta-correlated white noise~(\ref{Eq:wNoise}), then~(\ref{Eq:x03}) reduces to

-Here, we have use the fact that averages split in the form~\cite{Bourret}
+Here, we have use the fact that averages split in the form\cite{Bourret}

-Equation~\eqref{Eq:AvgDRHO} models the \emph{collisional} damping produced by analytes getting stuck on the nanocantilever.
+Equation~(\ref{Eq:AvgDRHO}) models the \emph{collisional} damping produced by analytes (in an aqueous medium, which could be within the cantilever in a micro/nanofludic channel) getting stuck on the nanocantilever.
 If $2\beta D < 1$, the presence of white noise will lead to a damping decrease (weak noise).
-On the other hand, if $2\beta D > 1$, the effective damping turns negative increasing the amplitude of oscillation $\avg{x}$ and leading to instabilities in the dynamics of the nanocantilever (strong noise)~\cite{Gitterman}.
+On the other hand, if $2\beta D > 1$, the effective damping turns negative increasing the amplitude of oscillation $\avg{x}$ and leading to instabilities in the dynamics of the nanocantilever (strong noise)\cite{Gitterman}.